StrataSource/CAS/README.md

 ### Local scope
 Inside conditions and macros a specific set of names are available in the local scope:
 - `parent`, the parent object of this value
-- `context`, the current resolution context
+- `context`, the current resolver scope
 - `path`, `args`, `assets`, and `subsystems` from the configuration file
 - `env`, a dict containing `platform`, the system platform, and `cpu_count`, the number of system CPUs